HttpZeni/Desktop-React/README.md

 # Desktop Interface Project

-This is a small personal project where I'm experimenting with a desktop-style UI inside the browser.
-The goal is to recreate the feeling of a lightweight operating system: clickable icons, pop-up windows, customizable backgrounds and a few simple tools.
+This project started as a simple way for me to store and open personal mini-projects inside a desktop-style UI.
+Instead of a long list of folders or random files, I wanted something visual where each project sits on the “desktop” as its own icon.
+Clicking an icon opens a small window, making it feel a bit like a tiny operating system for my own work.

 ## Current Features

 - Desktop icons that open their own windows
-- A basic window system with a close button
+- A lightweight window system with a close button
-- Background switching via a dropdown menu
+- A background selector with support for adding your own images
-- The option to add custom background images through a URL
+- LocalStorage saving for custom backgrounds
-- LocalStorage support so your backgrounds stay saved
+- Reusable UI components (icons, buttons, dropdowns)

 The project is built with React, TypeScript and Tailwind.
-Most components like `DesktopIcon`, `Button`, and `Dropdown` are kept small and reusable so I can extend the whole thing more easily later.
+The components are intentionally small so I can extend everything easily as the project grows.

-## Plans and Ideas
+## Future Plans

-- A taskbar with minimize/maximize window behavior
+I’m keeping the roadmap simple and practical:

-- Draggable desktop icons with saved positions
+- Drag and drop for desktop icons
-- Right-click context menus
+- Saving icon positions so the layout stays consistent
-- More “apps” inside windows (notes, image viewer, settings, etc.)
+- Small quality-of-life improvements (better window behavior, cleaner animations)
-- Folder-like structures or nested icons
+- Possibly a basic “folder” system for grouping projects

 ## Why I'm Building This

-Mainly for fun and to challenge myself.
-I wanted a sandbox where I can try out UI ideas and play around with state management without worrying too much about strict architecture.
-It turned into a surprisingly good exercise for organizing components and experimenting with different patterns.
+I wanted a place where I can quickly drop in little personal projects and access them visually without digging through directories.
+Building it myself also lets me experiment with UI ideas and keep everything flexible.

 ## Running the Project

 1. Clone the repo
 2. Install dependencies
-3. Start the dev server
+3. Start the dev server:

 ```sh
 npm install